paypal/nemo-accessibility/README.md

 git submodule update
 $ node app.js
 ```
-You can also find above instructions and details over [here](https://github.com/paypal/AATT#set-up)
+You can also find above instructions in detail over [here](https://github.com/paypal/AATT#set-up)

 Once AATT is running on default port of 80, you can switch back to `nemo-accessibility` project and run a sample test like below